Young Lawyers Resilience Training

 • Appeal to your grads as an impartial third party with a relatable, down-to-earth perspective

-• Draw on years of experience working with young professionals and Gen Z, and my own background in the legal profession
+• Draw on years of experience working with young professionals, and my own experiences in the legal profession, and as a sessional academic

 • Use evidence-based frameworks and relatable stories to make training engaging and informative